Province of Huesca: Geography

 "The Egg of Morrano" or the "Peña Falconera" rock formation (El Huevo de Morrano).

-Covering a primarily mountainous area of 15626 km², the province of Huesca has a total population of 219,345 in 2018, with almost a quarter of its people living in the capital city of Huesca.
-The low population density, 14.62/km², has meant that Huesca's lush valleys, rivers, and lofty mountain ranges have remained relatively pristine and unspoiled by progress.
+Covering a primarily mountainous area of 15626 km2, the province of Huesca has a total population of 219,345 in 2018, with almost a quarter of its people living in the capital city of Huesca.
+The low population density, 14.62/km^{2}, has meant that Huesca's lush valleys, rivers, and lofty mountain ranges have remained relatively pristine and unspoiled by progress.

-Home to majestic scenery, the tallest mountain in the Pyrenees, the Aneto; eternal glaciers, such as at Monte Perdido; and the National Park of Ordesa and Monte Perdido, rich in flora and protected fauna.
+Huesca is home to the tallest mountain in the Pyrenees, the Aneto; glaciers, such as at Monte Perdido; and the National Park of Ordesa and Monte Perdido, rich in flora and protected fauna.
 Popular with mountaineers, spelunkers, paragliders, and white water rafters, it is also a popular snow skiing destination with notable resorts in Candanchú, Formigal, Astún, Panticosa, and Cerler.